 Campton is a tiny city located in the state of Kentucky.
 With a population of 431 people and two constituent neighborhoods, Campton is the 343rd largest community in Kentucky.

-Campton is a decidedly white-collar city, with fully 95.36% of the workforce employed in white-collar jobs, well above the national average.
+Campton is a decidedly white-collar city, with fully 91.72% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Campton is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Campton who work in personal care services (25.83%), office and administrative support (16.56%), and healthcare (14.57%).
+There are especially a lot of people living in Campton who work in personal care services (24.85%), healthcare (15.38%), and office and administrative support (14.79%).

-A relatively large number of people in Campton telecommute to their jobs.
-Overall, about 17.45% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.06% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Campton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Campton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Campton has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Campton has few renters and college students.
 But the biggest reason it is quieter in Campton than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Campton may be for you.